 Look another one…..I can’t believe they freed the slaves……

-Being black, you walk around with many faces.
-Being a black artist you hope for many chances and see none.
-Being a black women artist, your chances are slim and the odds are against you.
+Being Black means you walk around with many faces.
+Being a Black artist, you hope for many chances and see none.
+Being a Black woman artist, your chances are slim and the odds are against you.
 Over 20 years in this industry I am continuing to advocate for people of color and help maintain mental health through art.
-I am that black girl who does that black art.
+I am that Black girl who does that Black art.

 Echoes of Amihan Whispers of Diwa